Chris Brown’s Ex Ammika Harris Posts Multiple Flat Stomach Photos After Months Of Pregnancy Speculation

 Ammika Harris is still making Instagram think that she’s expecting a child with Chris Brown.

 The UCLA graduate has been making headlines for months after many of Brown’s fans suspected that he had another baby on the way.
-Throughout this time, however, Harris has been mum about the rumors against her but has seemingly been using her Instagram page to set the record straight.
+Throughout this time, Harris has been mum about the rumors against her but has seemingly been using her Instagram page to set the record straight.

 In one post from Monday, October 7, Harris is wearing a black lace bra with jogger pants.
 Her hair is styled straight with small curls at the end.
-She looks to the side as she has a gold necklace on in the snapshot.
-She is then shown leaning near the window as she has a serious look on her face.
+Wearing a gold necklace, she turns to the side and leans near the window with serious look on her face.

-At the time of writing, the photo of Harris received more than 30,000 likes.
+At the time of this writing, the photo of Harris had received just over 30,000 likes.
 The photo also received more than 200 comments.
 Some followers were convinced that her photos were simply older pictures from before the model became pregnant.

 “A lot of throwbacks lately, lol cute though,” one follower said.